-Accommodation for full-time students
+Accommodation for new full-time students

 - The University of London halls of residence – known as Intercollegiate Halls – are shared between the University's Colleges and Institutes.
 This is a great opportunity to live with and meet students from other institutions.

 - You will find information on each hall on the University of London website.
-This including location, amenities, hall handbooks, cafeterias opening times, etc.
+This including location, amenities, hall handbooks, cafeterias opening times, etc. However you can only apply for rooms reserved to Birkbeck students in the intercollegiate halls via Birkbeck accommodation.

 - . of intercollegiate halls